2017 Global Social Justice Summer Research Symposium

 2017 Global Social Justice Summer Research Symposium Video Player

 September 22, 2017

 Location: Healey Family Student Center Social Room Map

 The Center for Social Justice, in collaboration with the Berkley Center for Religion, Peace, and World Affairs, the Walsh School of Foreign Service Dean's Office, the Georgetown Office of Fellowships, Awards & Resources, and the Georgetown Undergraduate Research Opportunities Program hosts an annual symposium to feature summer social justice-based research from undergraduate fellows and recent alumni.

-This year's symposium will feature student research panels and presentations from leading scholars.
-Student participants in the Education and Social Justice Project will open the day by sharing their research from four countries: Australia, the Dominican Republic, Mozambique, and the Ukraine.
-Derek Hyra of American University will present his ethnographic investigation of the redevelopment of Washington, DC’s Shaw/U Street neighborhood based on research in his newly published book, Race, Class, and Politics in the Cappuccino City (University of Chicago Press, 2017) over a lunchtime keynote.
+This year's symposium featured student research panels and presentations from leading scholars.
+Student participants in the Education and Social Justice Project opened the day by sharing their research from three countries: Australia, Mozambique, and Ukraine.
+Derek Hyra of American University presented his ethnographic investigation of the redevelopment of Washington, D.C.’s Shaw/U Street neighborhood based on research in his newly published book, Race, Class, and Politics in the Cappuccino City (2017) over a lunchtime keynote.

 - Global Social Justice Summer Student/Alumni Research Panel 1

 - Global Social Justice Summer Student Research Panel 2